ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ```
 {: codeblock}

-In other words, the second request has a value of `startkey_docid` that is the last document id from the previous page of results (horse) plus the magic `\u0000` character (which becomes `horse%00` in the URL).
+In other words, the second request has a value of `startkey_docid` that is the last document ID from the previous page of results (horse) plus the magic `\u0000` character (which becomes `horse%00` in the URL).

-The `startkey_docid` parameter only works if a `startkey` is supplied and where all index entries share the same key.
+The `startkey_docid` parameter works only if a `startkey` is supplied and where all index entries share the same key.
 If they don't share the same key, then pagination can be achieved with manipulation of `startkey`/`endkey` parameters only.
-Also note that the `startkey_docid` parameter is NOT JSON encoded.
+Also, note that the `startkey_docid` parameter is NOT JSON encoded.
 {: note}

 ## Bookmarks
 {: #bookmarks}

- Imagine you are creating a web application showing a set of search results, whether they be books, actors, or products in your store.
-As the user scrolls to the bottom of the search results, another page of matches is appended to the bottom.
-This behavior is known as an "infinite scroll" design pattern and allows the user to endlessly scroll through a large data set with ease, while only fetching smaller batches of data from the database each time.
+ Imagine you are creating a web application that shows a set of search results, whether they be books, actors, or products in your store.
+As the user scrolls through the search results, another page of matches is appended at the end.
+This behavior is known as an "infinite scroll" design pattern.
+It allows the user to endlessly scroll through a large data set with ease, while fetching only smaller batches of data from the database each time.

 ### How do {{site.data.keyword.cloudant_short_notm}} bookmarks work?
 {: #how-do-cloudant-bookmarks-work}

 It is this sort of access pattern that {{site.data.keyword.cloudantfull}} *bookmarks* are built for.
 Here's how it works:

-- Your application performs a search on an {{site.data.keyword.cloudant_short_notm}} database, for example, "find me the first ten cities where the country is 'US'".
+- Your application performs a search on an {{site.data.keyword.cloudant_short_notm}} database, for example, "find me the first 10 cities where the country is 'US'".
 - {{site.data.keyword.cloudant_short_notm}} provides an array of ten {{site.data.keyword.cloudant_short_notm}} documents and a *bookmark*, an opaque key that represents a pointer to the next documents in the result set.
 - When the next set of results is required, the search is repeated, but in addition to the query, the bookmark from the first response is also sent to {{site.data.keyword.cloudant_short_notm}} in the request.
 - {{site.data.keyword.cloudant_short_notm}} replies with the second set of documents and another bookmark, which can be used to get a third page of results.